Club Q suspect's mother had a past of her own

 Oltersdorf said he never heard again from Voepel after he represented her.

 Records show that Voepel is Aldrich’s mother.
 It is unclear whether he lived with her while he was in Colorado.
-June 18, 2021, she called El Paso County Sheriff's at 1:56 in the afternoon to report a bomb threat in the 9800 block of Rubicon Drive, according to an El Paso County Sheriff's press release.
+On June 18, 2021, she called El Paso County Sheriff's at 1:56 p.m. to report a bomb threat at the 9800 block of Rubicon Drive, according to an El Paso County Sheriff's press release.

 Voepel told authorities that her son was threatening to hurt her with a homemade bomb, multiple weapons, and ammunition.
 The release said that Anderson Lee Aldrich was around a mile away from the Rubicon Drive address and that when deputies called him, he refused to surrender, the release said.

-Police evacuated the area and Aldrich walked out of the door at 5:46 that afternoon, four hours after the initial call, El Paso County Sheriff's said.
+Police evacuated the area and Aldrich walked out of the door at 5:46 p.m., four hours after the initial call, El Paso County Sheriff's said.

+Relatives who wished not to be identified said that the incident started when Aldrich found out that his maternal grandparents were going to move from Colorado to Florida.

 Aldrich is suspected of killing 5 people and injuring 18 more at Colorado Springs’ Club Q nightclub over the weekend.
 Witnesses said the suspect entered the club just before midnight Saturday and began shooting.